chapel-lang/chapel/doc/rst/users-guide/base/vars.rst

 Type-inferred Variables
 -----------------------

-Alternatively, a variable declaration with an initializer may omit its type specification.
+Alternatively, a variable declaration with an initial value may omit its type specification.
 In this case, the compiler will infer the variable's type to be the same as its initialization expression's.
 Thus, we could have written the original program simply as: